 Vision: We are leaders in learning, inspiring success for all students by reaching minds and touching hearts.

 Mission: We bring learning to life, enabling students to fulfill their aspirations.

 Mental Health and Well-being

-Mental health and well-being are fundamental to student achievement.
+Mental health and well-being are important for student success, and, therefore, a priority in Rainbow Schools.